1947–1948 civil war in Mandatory Palestine: Reorganisation of Haganah

 After 'having gotten the Jews of Palestine and of elsewhere to do everything that they could, personally and financially, to help Yishuv,' Ben-Gurion's second greatest achievement was his having successfully transformed Haganah from being a clandestine paramilitary organization into a true army.
 Ben-Gurion appointed Israel Galili to the position of head of the High Command counsel of Haganah and divided Haganah into 6 infantry brigades, numbered 1 to 6, allotting a precise theatre of operation to each one.

-Yaakov Dori was named Chief of Staff, but it was Yigael Yadin who assumed the responsibility on the ground as chief of Operations.
+Yaakov Dori was named Chief of Staff.
+Yigael Yadin assumed the responsibility on the ground as chief of Operations.
 Palmach, commanded by Yigal Allon, was divided into 3 elite brigades, numbered 10–12, and constituted the mobile force of Haganah.
 Ben-Gurion's attempts to retain personal control over the newly formed IDF lead later in July to The Generals' Revolt.

 On 19 November 1947, obligatory conscription was instituted for all men and women aged between 17 and 25.
 By end of March 21,000 people had been conscripted.
 On 30 March the call-up was extended to men and single women aged between 26 and 35.
 Five days later a General Mobilization order was issued for all men under 40.

 "From November 1947, the Haganah, (...) began to change from a territorial militia into a regular army. (...)
 Few of the units had been well trained by December. (...)
 By March–April, it fielded still under-equipped battalion and brigades.
 By April–May, the Haganah was conducting brigade size offensive."